MBvisti/.dotfiles/vaults/vaults/work/projects/youtube/vibe_coding.md

 ## Hook

-a.
 It's the year of agents!

-But, while everyone is arguing about AI taking our jobs, I'm out here shipping production code using claude code.

-Here is my worklow that has made me fully embrace agentic coding.

-b.
-It's the year of agents!

 Everyone's arguing about AI taking our jobs.
-Meanwhile, I'm using Claude Code to do 3x the work in half the time.
+Meanwhile, I'm using Claude Code to do 2x the work in the same time.

 Let me show you the worklow that has made me fully embrace agentic coding.